Here’s why and how women can lift weights and put on muscle without bulking up.

-When it comes to physical activity, many girls are afraid of lifting weights because they are worried they will put on muscle and end up looking like a bodybuilder with bulging muscles and swollen biceps.
-However, that can’t be further from the truth.
+When it comes to physical activity, many females are afraid of lifting weights because they are worried they will put on muscle and end up looking like a bodybuilder with bulging muscles and swollen biceps.
+However, that can't be further from the truth.

 Women's bodies only produce a fraction of the muscle-building hormone testosterone.
 Thus they are not able to look too masculine that easily.
 Female bodybuilders go through specific training and diet for years to look the way they do.

 Singapore Physical Activity Guidelines, adults should do muscle-strengthening activities at moderate- or vigorous-intensity that involve all major muscle groups on 2 or more days a week, as these provide additional health benefits.

 Trainer Devina Pronolo, 28, has been lifting weights since she was 18.
 She started out with generic muscle-targeted gym workouts, before going into Les Mills Body Pump, strongman, kettlebells, CrossFit, Olympic weightlifting and powerlifting.